mimansoor/options_zero_game/Options_Zero_Game.md

 ## 📚 Future Work

 This project provides a strong foundation for future research, including:

-*   **Minimum Variance Portfolio Optimization**: Implement the `portfolio_optimizer.py` script we've planned.
-This would use the data from the strategy analyzer to find the optimal capital allocation across all of the agent's learned strategies, creating a robust "meta-portfolio" based on Modern Portfolio Theory.
+*   **Advanced Resolver Logic**: Enhance the rule-based resolver with more sophisticated logic, such as a utility-based model that scores candidate strategies based on risk/reward and market conditions.
 *   **Stochastic MuZero**: Upgrade the agent to use the Stochastic MuZero algorithm to better handle the probabilistic nature of the market.
-*   **Hierarchical Reinforcement Learning (HRL)**: Implement a two-level agent where a "Master" agent chooses the overall strategy (e.g., "Sell Volatility") and a "Slave" agent manages the execution and adjustments.
+*   **Multi-Agent Systems**: Experiment with a two-agent HRL system where a "Master" agent (MuZero) selects the high-level intent and a "Slave" agent (e.g., a simpler DQN) learns the optimal execution tactic.
-*   **Advanced Architectures**: Experiment with cutting-edge, long-sequence models like Mamba for the expert system.

 ---